-The Authority is authorized by South Carolina Code of Laws Section 41-43-110 to administer an industrial revenue bond program to benefit businesses in South Carolina.
-The Authority charges each borrower a nonrefundable application fee and a closing fee established by the State Fiscal Accountability Authority based upon the face value of the bonds to be issued.
+The Authority is authorized by South Carolina code of Laws Section 41-43-110 to administer an industrial revenue bond program to benefit businesses in South Carolina.
+The Authority has established a fee schedule as authorized by Section 41-43-90(O).
+Each borrower is charged a nonrefundable application fee, a closing fee based upon the par amount of the bonds issued, and an annual fee on the outstanding balance of the bonds.